-[9] Parental engagement in oral health educational intervention may increase the likelihood of positive and sustained behavior change in both children and their families.
-The authors suggests this might be achieved through of parents in educational sessions targeted at their children, encouragement and incentives for engagement in oral health promotion activities.
+[7] After receiving the intervention, children's knowledge significantly improved in six areas.
+One of these areas related to the relationship between and pain.
+Decay [8] Six weeks after the intervention, 60% of the children felt they had actually changed the way they looked after their teeth and gums as a result of what they had learned at the oral health session.
+False (correct answer = 85%) [9] Parental engagement in oral health educational intervention may increase the likelihood of positive and sustained behavior change in both children and their families.
+This might be achieved through of parents in educational sessions targeted at their children, encouragement and incentives for engagement in oral health promotion activities.
+Active participation [10] It was recommended that clinical and economic outcomes of brief oral health education should be tested in a well-designed with repeated measures and longer follow-up periods. randomized controlled trial

-Monitoring and supervision

-Targeted training

-Active participation

-Observation

-[10] It was recommended that clinical and economic outcomes of brief oral health education should be tested in a well-designedwith repeated measures and longer follow-up periods.

-Cohort study

-Questionnaire survey

-randomized controlled trial

-Qualitative study

-Quantutive study